-Home > Surgical Procedures > Rhinoplasty (Nasal Contouring)
+Home > Surgical Procedures > Rhinoplasty (Nose Job)

-Nose Surgery - Rhinoplasty and Nasal Airway Surgery
+Nose Surgery - Rhinoplasty Surgery and Nasal Airflow (Turbinate) Surgery

-When you set out in search of information for Rhinoplasty (or a Nose Job), you may know little more than your goal--to make your nose smaller, narrower, or wider.
-And it's absolutely true that these are realistic goals--certainly, a good facial plastic surgeon can straighten a crooked nose, eliminate unsightly humps, reshape the tip, and improve the angle between nose and upper lip.
+When you set out in search of information for Rhinoplasty (or a Nose Job), you may know little more than your goal---to make your nose smaller, narrower, or wider.
+And it's absolutely true that these are realistic goals.
+Certainly, a good facial plastic surgeon can straighten a crooked nose, eliminate unsightly humps, reshape the tip, and improve the angle between nose and upper lip.
 Furthermore, if you're having trouble breathing, he can perform reconstructive procedures inside your nose to enhance airflow so that you can breathe better.

 Questions & Answers